openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification defines the following values for the `client_id_format` parameter:

-`opaque`: This value represents the [@!RFC9101] default behavior, i.e. the client id needs to be know to the AS in advance of the authorization request.
+`opaque`: This value represents the [@!RFC6749] default behavior, i.e. the client id needs to be known to the AS in advance of the authorization request.
 Client metadata is obtained using [@!RFC8414] or through out-of-band mechanisms.

 `redirect_uri`: This value indicates that the client's redirect URI is also the value of the client id.
 In this case, the Authorization Request cannot be signed and all client metadata parameters MUST be passed using the `client_metadata` or `client_metadata_uri` parameter defined in (#vp_token_request).